icomse/3rd_workshop_advanced_sampling/settingup.md

 ## Post-workshop software setup

-Instructions for asynchronously running the software after the workshop will be posted here afterwards.
+Instructions for asynchronously running the software after the workshop will be posted in this section afterwards.